 For wealthy expats, Baixa presents an ideal mix of cosmopolitan living and old-world charm, with its cobblestone streets, grand neoclassical buildings and a plethora of upscale dining and shopping options.

-Baixa has become one of Porto's most desirable neighbourhoods for luxury real estate, thanks to its prime location, elegant architecture, and wealth of cultural amenities.
+Baixa has become one of Porto's most desirable neighbourhoods for luxury new homes, thanks to its prime location, elegant architecture, and wealth of cultural amenities.

 Expats will find a variety of real estate options, from expansive penthouses with panoramic views of the Douro River to opulent apartments within heritage buildings featuring high ceilings, intricate mouldings, and hand-carved stonework.